Compare all mobile phone deals

 Do you need a smartphone?

-If your only use for a mobile phone is to make calls and send text messages, a smartphone isn't for you.
-You will get better battery life, a smaller and, crucially, cheaper handset by purchasing a standard mobile phone.
+First you need to look at how you use your mobile phone: is it for just making calls and sending text messages?
+If so, you might find it cheaper and simpler to pick up a standard mobile phone which doesn’t come with all the fancy apps and features attached.
 Because non-smartphones are not connected to the web, you won't need a data allowance in your contract, which means you'll be paying a cheaper monthly rate.

 Android, Apple, BlackBerry or Windows?